 Prepare and process your pickle using the steps described below.
 Once canned, allow the pickle to cure for 3 weeks.
 After 3 weeks, test the pH level of one jar by blending all of the contents to a liquid puree then measuring acidity with either a pH meter found at a science supply store or litmus paper.
 The target is 4.6 pH or lower.
 You remember you pH scale from junior high, don’t you?
 The lower the number, the more acidic.
 7 is neutral like water.

 Another more simple method of creating your own recipe is simply through substitutions.
 Start with a tested recipe.
 If, for example, the recipes calls for 1 cup chopped peppers, you can substitue 1 cup chopped celery.
 It’s that simple.
-Just be sure to substitue acid foods for acid foods and low-acid foods for low-acid foods.
+Just be sure to substitute acid foods for acid foods.
 Keep in mind, creating pickle recipes is easier than creating fruit preparations that require thickening and/or added pectin like jams or syrups.

 How to Can Fruits, Pickles & (sometimes) Tomatoes–Steps for Boiling-Water Method Canning